Steve Arpin: Global RallyCross Championship

 For 2013, Arpin received the opportunity to compete for the Global Rallycross Championship alongside teammate, fellow NASCAR competitor Scott Speed.

 In 2015, Arpin was signed by Chip Ganassi Racing to compete full-time in the GRC.

 Dirt track racing

 In 2002, Arpin began to increase his travels throughout the United States, especially in Minnesota.
 At the age of 18, he took the feature win at the Silver 1000 in Proctor, Minnesota and the WISSOTA 100 at Cedar Lake Speedway which garnered him large attention in the WISSOTA region.
-Steve also won the largest modified race east of the Mississippi at Brushcreek Motorsports Complex, the American Heritage classic.
+Arpin also won the largest modified race east of the Mississippi at Brushcreek Motorsports Complex, the American Heritage classic.
 For winning the Heritage Classic, he won a Harley-Davidson Soft Tail motorcycle.

 Snowmobile oval racing

 In his early teens, Arpin also raced snowmobiles during the winter.
 He won several events at the local scene and was picked up shortly thereafter by Polaris Industries, becoming the youngest driver to ever compete for the company.
 Throughout his time of snowmobiles, he captured three world championships, four Polaris championships, and many feature wins.